davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.disk/index.md

 ## CS 455 - Principles of Database Systems

 ### Hwk 5: Disk Scheduling Simulator
-In this assignment you will write a program in Java or Python to simulate disk scheduling algorithms.
+In this assignment you will write a program in a language of your choice to simulate disk scheduling algorithms.
 This project will help you practice implementing scheduling policies covered in lecture (FCFS, SSTF, LOOK, C-LOOK).
 <img src="figures/image.png" width="50%" />